KRWeidner/prework-study-guide/README.md

 ## Usage

 Used to display notes about our four topics HTML,CSS,JS, and GIT.
-You can also check the console window for a list of topics and advise on what to study first.
+You can also check the console window for a list of topics and advice on what to study first.

 ## Credits